Open-CMSIS-Pack/cpackget/DESIGN.md

 - `UpdatePack()` — Updates one or all packs to latest versions
 - `InitializeCache()` — Builds `cache.pidx` from existing PDSC files in `.Web/`
 - `CheckConcurrency()` — Validates and adjusts the concurrent-downloads setting
-- `DownloadPDSCFiles()` — Downloads all PDSC files from the public index in parallel
+- `DownloadPDSCFiles()` — Downloads all PDSC files from the public index in parallel, optionally skipping deprecated packs
 - `UpdateInstalledPDSCFiles()` — Refreshes already-cached PDSC files from the index
 - `UpdatePublicIndexIfOnline()` — Updates the public index only when connectivity is available
-- `UpdatePublicIndex()` — Downloads and updates the public index and PDSC files
+- `UpdatePublicIndex()` — Downloads and updates the public index and PDSC files, with option to skip deprecated PDSC files
-- `ListInstalledPacks()` — Lists packs with various filter modes
+- `ListInstalledPacks()` — Lists packs with various filter modes; supports `--deprecated` flag to show only deprecated packs (hidden by default in `--public` listing)
 - `FindPackURL()` — Resolves a pack ID to a download URL from the index
 - `SetPackRoot()` — Initializes the `Installation` singleton and directory paths
 - `ReadIndexFiles()` — Loads `index.pidx`, `local_repository.pidx`, and `cache.pidx`